Browse our guides or talk to our team.

 Consider the example of the restaurant process.
 If you’re the restaurant manager, you likely have some idea of what the customer will do at your restaurant, like making a reservation or opening a bar tab, but you don’t have control over the way in which they go about doing those things.
 You could map out their process (starting with placing an order and ending with finishing their meal, for example), but this would simply clutter your diagram.
 What you care about and what you control are purely the events taking place within the restaurant.

 Ready to put this guide to good use?
 Save time by simply dragging and dropping the BPMN shapes you need into your diagram.
 That's all it takes to make awesome BPMN diagrams like this (check out the full BPMN tutorial, too!):

-Get started with a free trial of Gliffy online, in Confluence, or in Jira.
+Get started with a free trial of Gliffy in Confluence, or try our online diagramming tool, Gliffy Online.
 You’ll be able to drag and drop each of these business process diagram symbols to quickly make a BPMN diagram.